 At Gospel Life Church, we look forward to and get excited about coming together to worship God and to engage with one another.
 We believe that the church is primarily a people, not a place, therefore we place high value on relationships.
 At Gospel Life you will not find religiosity, pretense or empty rituals, but instead discover that we are real people, asking real questions, worshiping a real God.

-We gather together on Sundays at 10:00am to worship through song, the preached Word, and the Lord's Supper.
+We gather together on Sundays at 10:00am (9:00am on Nov.
+6th only) to worship through song, the preached Word, and the Lord's Supper.
 So whether you already follow Jesus or are seeking to know what that means, you can expect to receive a warm welcome.

 Puyallup SDA Church